The complex issue of crime against the trans community

 "There have been times I've been to jobs and they listen to my voice over the telephone, and you know, asked me who I was, and I gave them my name and went there,” Smith said.
 “When I went like dressed the way that I feel comfortable, I worked the day, and next day…pink slip.”

 Victories come one hire at a time.
-Jada Cordona said she feels blessed just to be working.
-Cordona now works in HIV prevention with the Louisiana Health Department.
+Cardona said she feels blessed just to be working.
+Cardona now works in HIV prevention with the Louisiana Health Department.

 “Yes, I can say that today, I can say that I had to sell my body,” she said.
 “We all have other choices most definitely, those were the choices I made.
 Being young, naïve, you know afraid, hungry, one will do what one has to do.”